 When presented with a dessert menu, do you wish you could try a bite of each?
-Brownie Cookies are for you!
+These Brownie Cookies are for you!
+They’re fudgy like a brownie and chewy like a cookie!

-Rich and fudgy with a subtle chew, these easy brownie cookies take my absolute favorite One Bowl Brownies and these dangerous Dark Chocolate Cookies and turn them into one sensational dessert that’s the best of everything.
+- You Get the Best of Both Worlds.
+Rich and fudgy with a subtle chew, this easy brownie cookies recipe combines my absolute favorite One Bowl Brownies and these dangerous Dark Chocolate Cookies into one sensational dessert that’s the best of each one.
+Like brownies, these cookies are decadent and chocolaty.
+Like cookies, they have a caramelized, buttery taste and edges you won’t be able to resist.

 5 Star Review